bkoprucu/jekyll4test/_posts/2023-10-15-Cat-sitting.md

 ### Kitchen sponge

-Kucuk chews it.
+Küçük chews it.
 After use, leave it in the small sink.

-## Letting Them Out
+## Letting them out

 If you let them out, they'll show up after some time by the window.
 Keep the kitchen window open, they will come back.